 1. The distance

-The closer you keep the hubs to each other, the stronger the signal is between them, which translates into faster speeds for clients.
-The catch is you’ll have less Wi-Fi coverage.
-On the other hand, a longer distance means a more extensive coverage, but you’ll end up having a slow Wi-Fi network.
+The closer you keep them to each other, the stronger the signals are between them, which translates into faster client speeds.
+The catch is you’ll have less Wi-Fi coverage and probably more interferences.

 2. The topology